pacmaninbw/GenericDictionaryCpp/README.md

 # Status
 This code was reviewed on the [Stack Exchange Code Review site](https://codereview.stackexchange.com/questions/293782/generic-c-class-to-associate-enum-values-with-strings-for-translation).
 The code reviewed in that review can be found in the `PreCodeReview` branch.
 Development is continuing in the `master` branch.

+The GenericDictionary class was reviewed a second time on the [Stack Exchange Code Review site](https://codereview.stackexchange.com/questions/294285/second-try-at-c-20-generic-dictionary-for-enums-and-strings).
+The branch that contains the code that was review is [PreThirdCodeReview](https://github.com/pacmaninbw/GenericDictionaryCpp/tree/PreThirdCodeReview).
+Any changes based on that code review will be included in the `master` branch`.

 The [performance test generator code was also reviewed](https://codereview.stackexchange.com/questions/293933/c20-performance-test-code-generator) on the Stack Exchange Code Review site.
 The code reviewed by that review can be found in found in this [branch on GitHub](https://github.com/pacmaninbw/DictionaryBaseCPP/tree/PerformanceTestGeneratorCodeReview).